 Abstract

 This report includes requirements from selected communities interested in Open Data.
-The communities requirements have been collected using custom questionnaires and summary of these findings have been described in this document, along with overview of data management technologies related to open data provision.
-Identification of technological gaps with respect to the requirements has been created based on comparison between requirements and available technologies and recommendation for technology selection and development priorities has been proposed.
+The communities requirements have been collected using custom questionnaires and the summary of these findings has been described in this document, along with overview of data management technologies related to open data provision.
+Identification of technological gaps with respect to the requirements has been created based on comparison between requirements and available technologies and the recommendation for technology selection and development priorities has been proposed.

 COPYRIGHT NOTICE